olewis14/F1-League-Management/README.md

 If you are experiencing problems or running into errors in the workbook, please look at https://github.com/masterplane8/F1-League-Management/issues/3 for possible solutions.

-_To transfer data from old versions of this sheet to newer ones, you can copy and paste data from the Results Tables page and the League Management page.
-Also be sure to match the league settings in the new sheet with that of the old sheet._

 **League Management**

 - Where you will enter the league's track list, all participating drivers, and team assignments.